African and Malagasy Union: History

-The organization was founded on 12 September 1961 in Antananarivo by members of the Brazzaville Group of French-Speaking States developing out of a meeting held in Brazzaville in December 1960.
-Twelve francophone countries agreed to maintain close relationships but also a special relationship with the former colonial power, France.
+The UAM was founded on 12 September 1961 in Antananarivo by members of the Brazzaville Group.
 The original aims were both economic and political: to adopt common stands on international issues, to promote economic and culture cooperation, and to maintain a common defense organization.
 However, this caused a problem: the organization would have to depend on France.
 The diversity, geography, and post-colonial problems of the different countries kept the organization from ever becoming significant.